 What They Found

-After 60 minutes of hyperbaric oxygenation at 2.2 bar, the patient's severe ischemic pain receded.
+After 60 minutes of hyperbaric oxygenation at 2.2 bar, the patient's severe ischaemic pain receded.
 Subsequent fibrinolytic therapy with streptokinase restored patency of the posterior tibial artery, verified by palpable pulsations and color Doppler ultrasonography.
-This combined approach resolved the ischemia and prolonged tissue survival.
+This combined approach resolved the ischaemia and prolonged tissue survival.

 Canadian Relevance